 The features of one steps

-There is a swing phase showed in picture 2.2.2.1,which is a step period during people movement.
+There is a swing phase showed in Figure 2.5 below ,which is a step period during people movement.
 Absolutely, there is a change process of speed of the leg movement during one step period, so we can catch the acceleration using the accelerometer.

-Figure 2.
-5 A Step, Stride and Heading Determination for the Pedestrian Navigation System